EDUMATH: Generating Standards-aligned Educational Math Word Problems

 Because existing datasets are designed to train and evaluate grade school math reasoning, they are not aligned with training standards-aligned educational MWP generators.
-Training data for standards-aligned educational MWP generators must contain high-quality grammar, have both questions and answers, contain readable solutions for teachers and students, be segmented by grade level and standards, have questions that are appropriate for the given grade levels and standards, have questions that are similar to those that are written by educators, and contain content appropriate for a school setting.
-We consider high-quality grammar and similarity to MWPs students would see in a classroom setting as minimally sufficient criteria any potentially useful training dataset must possess.
-Existing datasets that contain these minimum sufficiency criteria and are aligned with one or more of the other criteria defined above are GSM-Hard \cite{gao_pal_2023}, GSM8K \cite{cobbe_training_2021}, MathInstruct GSM8K \cite{yue_mammoth_2023}, ASDIV \cite{miao_diverse_2020}, SVAMP \cite{patel_are_2021}, EGSM \cite{christ_mathwell_2024}, and Mathwizards \cite{ariyarathne_elementary_2025}, although none of these datasets contain all criteria. \paragraph{Math Word Problem (MWP) Generation} Closest to our work is \citet{ariyarathne_elementary_2025}, who use LLMs to generate elementary school MWPs aligned with a particular math topic like single-digit addition.
-However, they do not automatically generate solutions, nor do they align their problems with the full language of math standards, which specify both topics and complexity constraints MWPs must follow (e.g., single-step single-digit addition).
-In addition, they do not conduct evaluations involving real teachers and, instead, rely on automated evaluations and evaluations from non-education college students.
+Training data for such generators must contain high-quality grammar, have both questions and answers, contain readable solutions for teachers and students, be segmented by grade level and standards, have questions that are appropriate for the given grade levels and standards, have questions similar to teacher-written questions, and contain content appropriate for a school setting.
+We consider high-quality grammar and similarity to MWPs students see in a classroom setting as minimally sufficient criteria any potentially useful training dataset must possess.
+Existing datasets that contain these minimum sufficiency criteria and are aligned with one or more of the other criteria defined above are GSM-Hard \cite{gao_pal_2023}, GSM8K \cite{cobbe_training_2021}, MathInstruct GSM8K \cite{yue_mammoth_2023}, ASDIV \cite{miao_diverse_2020}, SVAMP \cite{patel_are_2021}, EGSM \cite{christ_mathwell_2024}, and Mathwizards \cite{ariyarathne_elementary_2025}, although none contain all criteria. \paragraph{Math Word Problem (MWP) Generation} Closest to our work is \citet{ariyarathne_elementary_2025}, who use LLMs to generate elementary MWPs aligned with a specific math topic like single-digit addition.
+However, they do not generate solutions, nor do they align their problems with the full language of math standards, which specify both topics and complexity constraints MWPs must follow (e.g., single-step single-digit addition).
+Further, they do not conduct evaluations involving real teachers and, instead, rely on automated evaluations and evaluations with non-education college students.
 Another closely related work is \citet{sun_multi-objective_2025}, who use LLMs to generate math problems aligned with a math topic and difficulty level.
-However, they do not automatically generate solutions, nor are their problems aligned with math standards; instead, they are aligned with general math topics like the Pythagorean theorem.
+However, they do not generate solutions, nor are their problems aligned with math standards; instead, they are aligned with general math topics like the Pythagorean theorem.
 Further, they do not involve teachers in their evaluations and instead rely only on automatic evaluation methods.